 - Ask for recommendations from influencers

-- Conquer local marketing with review GMB reviews
+- Conquer local marketing with GMB reviews

 Search engines to incorporate social proof into their ranking algorithm.
 Google My Business is directly linked to search engines and hence, can help you improve your visibility locally.
-It has been proven that the number of reviews and engagements have a direct correlation with local search rankings.
+It has been proven that the number of reviews and engagements has a direct correlation with local search rankings.
 Therefore, to improve your rankings, ensure you have reviews.
 You can either request customers manually or enlist tools to request customers to review.

 Social proof is quite important in convincing customers to buy a product or service.
 Therefore, put it clearly on display on all your social accounts.
 Run campaigns periodically with testimonials and reviews of happy customers.